caspiankeyes/agi-hedge-fund/docs/ARCHITECTURE.md

 ## Agent Architecture

-Agents in AGI-HEDGE-FUND implement a recursive cognitive architecture with the following components:
+Agents in Multi-Agent Debate implement a recursive cognitive architecture with the following components:

 ### Memory Shell